rac2892/collection/README.md

 ## 1. addExpense

 ### Purpose
-The purpose is to add up expenses based on an assigned catagory.
+The purpose is to add up expenses based on an assigned catagory using Excel VBA.
 Ex.
 Gas payments would be in the Car catagory

 ### Inputs
 addExpense(expenseName As String, expenseCosts As Range, expenseCatagory As Range)